W O R K S H O P S

 Artificial intelligence (AI) is gradually changing the routine of medical practice and the level of acceptance by the medical personnel is constantly increasing.
 Recent progress in digital medical data acquisition through advanced biosignal and medical imaging devices, machine learning and high-performance cloud computing infrastructures, push health related AI applications into areas that were previously thought to be only the province of human experts.
 Such applications employ a a variety of methodologies including fuzzy logic, evolutionary calculations, neural networks, or deep learning.
 Advance image processing, and artificial intelligence methods can support medical diagnostics, follow-up monitoring, preventive medicine, assessment of therapy and many other domains.
 These areas have been in recent years the subject of many research papers and research grants.
 Consequently, this workshop is devoted to the subject of artificial intelligence, in its broadest sense, in biomedical engineering and health informatics.

-Defence and Security systems are becoming more and more complicated and at the same time equipped with a plethora of sensing devices which collect an enormous amount of information both from their operating environment as well as from their own functioning.
+This workshop was organized by the European Defense Agency (EDA) a European Union (EU) Organization.
+Defense and Security systems are becoming more and more complicated and at the same time equipped with a plethora of sensing devices which collect an enormous amount of information both from their operating environment as well as from their own functioning.
 Considering the accelerating technology advancements of AI, it is likely that it will have a profound impact on practically every segment of daily life, from the labor market to doing business and providing services.
-The security and defence sectors will not remain idle or unaffected by this technological evolution.
-On the contrary, AI is expected to transform the nature of future defence and security domains, because by definition defence and security forces are highly dependent on (accurate) data and (reliable) information.
-The first Defence Applications of Artificial Intelligence (DAAI) Workshop aims at presenting recent evolutions in artificial intelligence applicable to defence and security applications.
+The security and defense sectors will not remain idle or unaffected by this technological evolution.
+On the contrary, AI is expected to transform the nature of future defence and security domains, because by definition defense and security forces are highly dependent on (accurate) data and (reliable) information.
+The first Defense Applications of Artificial Intelligence (DAAI) Workshop aims at presenting recent evolutions in artificial intelligence applicable to defense and security applications.